johnpierson/RandomGraphs/README.md

   <a href="#modules">modules</a> •
 </p>

 ## Description
-This repo hosts all the random stuff I work on from time to time.
+This repo hosts all the random stuff I work on from time to time. _Note: These files are provided without warranty.
+Please mind the license [below](#license)._

  _If you feel so inclined, here is a method to donate to this open source project_